ikergarcia1996/Easy-Label-Projection/README.md

 Your dataset may be too small to be used for training the alignment method.
 You can provide an extra parallel corpus as data augmentation for training the alignment method.
 We will use both, the provided tain/dev/test splits together with the augmented corpus to train the alignments.
-The augmentation corpus consist of two txt files (a sentence per line), the source data augmentation dataset should be in the same language of the source dataset.
+The augmentation corpus consists of two txt files (a sentence per line), and the source data augmentation dataset should be in the same language of the source dataset.
 The target data augmentation dataset should be in the same language of the target dataset.
 Both datasets should have the same number of sentences.
 See [sample/en.txt](sample/en.txt) and
 [sample/es.txt](sample/es.txt) for an example.